AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

 When editing an email with the Email Designer, you can directly save part of that email as a fragment.

-1. When editing an email in the Email Designer, select **[!UICONTROL Save as fragment]** from the top bar menu.
+1. When editing an email in the Email Designer, select **[!UICONTROL Save as fragment]** from the main toolbar.

    ![](assets/email_designer_save-as-fragment.png)